Mini Encyclopedia on the 21st Century Graphic Art

 To this end the numerous illustrations and hierarchical schemes, analogies with other more usual technologies and process analysis "by elements", in which the only requisites required of the user are logic and the spirit of observation.

-Digital Printing Chapter One is not a technical manual or a treatise on computer graphics, but represents a more human, direct and understandable approach to the common practice of digital printing at any level.
+Digital Printing by Elements is not a technical manual or a treatise on computer graphics, but represents a more human, direct and understandable approach to the common practice of digital printing at any level.
 Using a proven teaching method, it allows the reader to become passionate, to identify himself and to deepen every aspect of digital printing according to his needs and culture, providing precise notions to be interpreted according to his sensibility and background.

 Short list of contents: